spanag/eden/testing/mac/README.md

 The rest of the tools (namely: GNU Compiler Collection,  recent flex and bison, Python3) are installed as Homebrew packages.

 A convenient script to set up all requirements is `eden/testing/mac/download-setup-requirements.bash`.
 This installs Homebrew on its default (system-wide) location if it is not already available, gets the command line developer tools also installed in the process, and gets the necessary Homebrew packages installed.
+To keep a separate installation of Homebrew and improve isolation of the build environment, set `HOMEBREW_INSTALL_LOCAL_PREFIX` to the preferred Homebrew install prefix (e.g. above EDEN source tree).

 This script is provided as a convenience only; feel free to modify the script to your specific needs (such as when the necessary tooling is already installed, by a different system).